 The treasurer is a constitutional officer of the county, elected to four year terms, and is custodian of all county funds, records revenue, collects delinquent property taxes, and of all property tax rolls and certifications.
 The Treasurer is also the foreclosing governmental unit for tax delinquent properties, serves on the Elections Committee, Brownfield Redevelopment Authority, and manages dog licenses.

-The Eaton County Treasurer’s office is currently open to the public 8:00AM to 5:00PM Monday through Friday.
-Social distancing procedures are in place at the public entrance of the county complex.
-We are also available by phone at (517) 543-4262 or by email.
+Because of new COVID-19 work-at-home restrictions, the treasurer's office will be closed during the noon hour (12:00PM to 1:00PM daily) for staff rotation and scheduling starting Monday, December 7.
+The Eaton County Treasurer’s office is currently open to the public 8:00AM to 12:00PM and 1:00PM to 5:00PM Monday through Friday.
+Strict social distancing procedures are in place at the public entrance of the county complex.
+We are also available by phone at (517) 543-4262 or by email at email@example.com.

 Because of the State of Emergency, post marks will be accepted on all tax payments.